Entitlements

 What are social charges in France?

-Social charges (prélèvements sociaux) are a set of levies separate from income tax, used to fund France's social protection system — healthcare, family benefits, and retirement.
-They are composed of the CSG, CRDS, and solidarity levy, and apply to most types of income.
-Even if you owe 0% income tax, you may still owe social charges.
+Social charges are a second set of charges on top of income tax, used to fund France's healthcare and benefits system.
+They apply to most types of income — even if your income is low enough that you owe no income tax at all, you may still owe social charges.

 What is the social charges rate in France in 2026?